corda/corda-docs-portal/content/en/platform/corda/4.10/community/opentelemetry.md

-3. Replace `PATH-TO-OT-JAVAAGENT` with the full path to where you placed the OpenTelemetry Java agent.
+3. Replace `PATH-TO-OT-JAVAAGENT` with the full path of the directory where you placed the OpenTelemetry Java agent.
 4. Replace `YOUR-SERVICE-NAME` with the service name you would like the Corda node to be identified as.

 {{< note >}}